Terms and Conditions

 2. Payment of Fee

-2.1 The Supplier shall invoice the Customer monthly in advance.
+2.1 The Supplier shall invoice the Customer monthly in advance for a monthly Agreement, or annually in advance for an annual Agreement.

-2.2 The Customer shall pay the Fee to the Supplier monthly in advance during the Term.
+2.2 The Customer shall pay the Fee to the Supplier monthly in advance during the Term for a monthly Agreement or annually in advance for an annual Agreement.

 2.3 The Fee shall be paid by the Customer in full and without deduction or set-off save for any set-off required by law.